-Fitness to practise information will be published in three main ways:
+Fitness to Practise information will be published in three main ways:

-- The GOsC website www.osteopathy.org.uk this provides easily accessible and upto-date information.
-Users can access the Register, Notices of forthcoming PCC hearings and fitness to practise decisions. - Online Register of osteopaths users will see reference to the certain Orders3 against the registrant's name, which link to the relevant fitness to practise decision. - The Fitness to Practise Report4 every year the GOsC produces a report on decisions made by the PCC and any sanctions applied, thereby providing guidance to osteopaths on the high standards of conduct and practice required to maintain their registration.
+- On the GOsC's website www.osteopathy.org.uk.
+This provides easily accessible and up-to-date information.
+Users can access the Register of Osteopaths, notices of forthcoming PCC hearings and fitness to practise decisions. - On the Online Register of Osteopaths.
+Users will see reference to the certain orders against the registrant's name, which link to the relevant fitness to practise decision. - In the Annual Fitness to Practise Report published under section 22(13) of the Act.
+All annual Fitness to Practise Reports are made available on the GOsC website.